TRACK CHAIR

 - Malware analysis and the investigation of targeted attacks

-- Research in security incident management
+- Research in security incident management, including privacy, situational awareness, and legal implications

 Accepted papers will be offered the opportunity to extend their submission by 50% and submit to a special issue of the Association for Computing Machinery (ACM) Digital Threats: Research and Practice (DTRAP) Journal.